How to make distilled water for free: 5 easy steps to try at home

-There are countless uses for distilled water.
-Aquariums, car maintenance, humidifiers, CPAP machines and other health-related equipment all require or benefit from using distilled water.
+You can use distilled water for almost anything -- even drinking water.
+There are different types that you may be drinking right now.
+For example, did you know that purified water is distilled water?
+It's commonly used for aquariums, car maintenance, humidifiers, CPAP machines and other health-related equipment.
+The uses are endless.

+I'll walk you through five quick and easy steps to make your own distilled water when you need it.
+All you need is two pots, water and a stove.
+And maybe something to put it in when you're done.
 You can buy it in your grocery store for $1 or less.
-But you can also make it at home for free.
+Or you can save the trip to the store and make it at home for free.
+Trust me, it's pretty simple.

-There are different types of distilled water that you may be drinking right now.
-Plus, I'll give you five quick and easy steps to make your own to save time and money.
-The best part?
-You can probably find all of the tools you need lying around your house right now.

-Looking for a few more life hacks?
-Here's how to clean mold and bacteria out of your washing machine and how to clean a clogged sink.
+If you're looking for a few more life hacks here's how to clean mold and bacteria out of your washing machine and the best way to clean out clogged sink.
 We've recently updated this story.
 And here are the best water filters to get rid of bacteria that may be floating around.

 Read more: Best water filter pitchers of 2021